louispan/esoteric/README.md

-Opininated bashrc and dev environment.
+Opinionated bashrc and dev environment.

 Uses hijackey (https://github.com/louispan/hijackey) to enable more key combinations in the terminal, vim, and emacs.